-- All of the members of the Board other than Mr. LoCascio are "independent" under the Nasdag rules. - All members of our Audit Committee, Compensation Committee, and Nominating and Governance Committee are independent. - The Board has adopted a Code of Conduct applicable to all of our employees, including our executive officers, as well as a Code of Ethics for the Chief Executive Officer and Senior Financial Officers.
-The Code of Conduct and Code of Ethics can be found at www.liveperson.com. - The Board has adopted a policy regarding conflicts of interest and "related-person transactions" under which all potential conflicts of interest and related-person transactions must be reviewed and pre-approved by the Audit Committee. - An annual risk assessment of the Company's compensation policies conducted by the Board and the Compensation Committee.
+- All of the members of the Board other than Mr. LoCascio are "independent" under the Nasdaq rules. - All members of our Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee are independent. - The Board has adopted a Code of Conduct applicable to all of our employees, including our executive officers, as well as a Code of Ethics for the Chief Executive Officer and Senior Financial Officers.
+The Code of Conduct and Code of Ethics can be found at www.liveperson.com/company/ir/corporate-governance. - The Board has adopted a policy regarding conflicts of interest and "related-person transactions" under which all potential conflicts of interest and related-person transactions must be reviewed and pre-approved by the Audit Committee. - An annual risk assessment of the Company's compensation policies is conducted by the Board and the Compensation Committee.